Sedum Roof Maintenance

 Any fallen leaves, rubbish or winter detritus needs to be removed.
 It’s important that all of the sedum plants can see daylight and that the drainage outlets remain clear.
 You can do this while you’re on the roof getting ready to feed the plants.

 Be sure to feed your sedum roof when the weather starts to warm up and plants start to grow.
 If needs be, write it on your calendar at the start of every year.

 We recommend using our Sedum Fertiliser at a rate of 30 grams per square metre.

 This is an easy to apply granular feed, but remember that it must be watered in within 24 hours of application.

 Sedum Fertiliser contains all the nutrients that a sedum roof will need, but in a slow-release formula so that unused nutrients don’t get washed away by rainfall.

 NEVER EXCEED THE MANUFACTURERS RECOMMENDED RATE.
-Too much Nitrogen will encourage weeds to grow on the roof.
-Much too much Nitrogen will kill the sedum plants.
+Too much Nitrogen will encourage weeds to grow on the roof and will also kill the sedum plants.

 Check for bare areas